How do I request assistance?

 Two types of assistance are available, individual and public.

-Individual assistance provides affected residents and businesses with access to disaster housing, disaster grants, low-interest disaster loans, and other disaster aid programs including crisis counseling, disaster-related unemployment assistance, supplemental nutrition, legal aid and assistance with income tax, Social Security and Veteran's benefits.
+Individual Assistance (IA) provides affected residents and businesses with access to disaster housing, disaster grants, low-interest disaster loans, and other disaster aid programs including crisis counseling, disaster-related unemployment assistance, supplemental nutrition, legal aid and assistance with income tax, Social Security and Veteran's benefits.

-Public Assistance is aid to state or local governments to pay part of the costs of rebuilding a community's damaged infrastructure, which may include debris removal, emergency protective measures and public services, repair of damaged public property, loans needed by communities for essential government functions and grants for public schools.
+Public Assistance (PA) is aid to state or local governments to pay part of the costs of rebuilding a community's damaged infrastructure, which may include debris removal, emergency protective measures and public services, repair of damaged public property, loans needed by communities for essential government functions and grants for public schools.
+For the specific PA categories each county is eligible for, please visit the FEMA designated areas website.

 |Group||My County IS on the Presidential Declaration||My County is NOT on the Presidential Declaration|